 We are beyond excited to announce the world premiere of our new film Liberated: The New Sexual Revolution on April 22nd!

-We’re also honored to have been accepted into two respected festivals: the Newport Beach Film Festival and the Cinema at the Edge Film Festival.
+We’re also honored to have been accepted into the Newport Beach Film Festival!
 The release of this film is a major milestone in our journey as an organization.
 We truly hope you will continue to join us on this new leg of the journey.

 Liberated is a documentary about college spring break hookup culture, what it reveals about coming of age in today’s world, and the startling normalization of sexual violation.

 unveiled the hidden world of the global sex trade.
 After Nefarious we felt compelled to dig deeper.
 We began to investigate the forces in our society that were enabling such an industry to thrive.

 We traveled down to Panama City Beach, Florida, to document the phenomenon of college spring break.
 Our goal: to gain insight about sexuality in our culture, for use in our next film.
 It was only meant to be one of many different topics featured in the new documentary.